wrandtkeflvc/fl_islandora_forms/inDevelopment/README.txt

 The standard has several places where there is a single item in the Examples, but then many alternatives in the refinement section.
 This form still has the refinements included in it.

+Here are additional instructions to add to the README for the entire repository after deploying this form:

+---(5) FALSCstatewideShortForm.xml---
+One of the ?three? forms which is enabled for all content models (other than the Collection Content Model) on Florida Islandora sites.
+It has a limited number of fields.
+This form is not designed to be compatible with the other MODS forms (ie. data entered with Full MODS or MODS Simple entry cannot be editted with this form).

+---(6) FALSCstatewideShortForm_NewspaperIssue.xml---
+FALSCstatewideShortForm customized for newspaper entry.
+This is associated only with the Newspaper Issue Content Model.
+The purpose of this separate form is to require a date be entered for each newspaper Issue.
+A date is required in order for the issues to display correctly within the larger Newspaper object.
+On each new deployment of a MODS form, the FALSCstatewideShortForm_NewspaperIssue form should be recreated by taking a FALSCstatewideShortForm and making the date issued a required field, and making it so that date issued is not collapsed and date created is collapsed by default on going to edit with the form.

+---(4) Collection Form FL-Islandora.xml---
+Enabled for the Collection Content Model on Florida Islandora sites.
+It contains only a few fields (Title, Description, Note, and Language).

 accessConditionFormWithRightsstatements_org_AndCreativeCommons_URIasValue_displayLabel.xml